 The costs of providing various programs and other activities have been summarized on a functional basis in the Statements of Activities and Changes in Net Assets and in the Statements of Functional Expenses.
-Accordingly, certain costs have been allocated among the programs and supporting services benefited.
+Accordingly, certain costs have been allocated among the programs and supporting services benefited using a square-footage basis, number of employees, or both.